Skip to main content

 • Extend genuine empathy, kindness, and generosity

-• Honor the rich diversity of people, experiences, and ideas
+• Honor the complexity and richness of people, experiences, and ideas

 • Compensate staff and collaborators fairly and invest in their well-being and growth